 CN ED 421 Counseling Strategies for Preventing Chemical Dependency (3 credits) Examines helping professional's role in primary and secondary prevention of substance abuse, and related problems like delinquency, suicide, and pregnancy.
 Prerequisite: CN ED 401

 Counseling Core Courses* (Required 6 credits)

-CN ED 404 GROUP PROCEDURES IN GUIDANCE AND COUNSELING (3 credits) The nature and functioning of groups in educational and agency settings.
+CN ED 404 Group Procedures and Counseling (3 credits) The nature and functioning of groups in educational and agency settings.
 Provides prospective counselors with experience in the group process.
-Prerequisite: 6 credits in counselor education; 6 credits in psychology, sociology, or individual and family studies
+Prerequisite: 6 credits in counselor education; 6 credits in psychology, sociology, or individual and family studies.

 Counseling Electives (Select 3 credits)

-CN ED 416 INTERPERSONAL RELATIONSHIPS AND ALCOHOL AND OTHER DRUGS (AOD) DEPENDENCY (3 credits) This course examines families with chemically dependent members, dynamics, appropriate interventions, and treatment.
+CN ED 416 Interpersonal Relationships and Alcohol and Other Drugs (3 credits) This course examines families with chemically dependent members, dynamics, appropriate interventions, and treatment.
 Prerequisite: CN ED 401 OR CN ED 403

-CN ED 423 STUDENT ASSISTANCE PROGRAMS (3 credits) Exploration of early stages of adolescent "at-risk" behavior and skills for student assessment and intervention within schools and communities.
+CN ED 423 Student Assistance Program (3 credits) Exploration of early stages of adolescent "at-risk" behavior and skills for student assessment and intervention within schools and communities.
 Prerequisite: CN ED 401

 *Students are responsible for completing any required prerequisite courses.

 **HLHED 443 has been approved as a substitute for BB H 143 for post-baccalaureate students.